Travel

 Nonetheless, after rinsing my legs under cold water for a long time, we ventured out on one last walk through the town.
 The sun had set below the horizon as we watched all the tourists flock into the lantern-decorated boats once again.

-For dinner, we decided to try another mì quảng place because the one the day before was not very good.
-We went to Mì Quảng Ông Hai, which is a noodle shop on the edge of town.
-We both ordered the mì quảng, Victor’s with pork and mine with shrimp (for more information on this dish, read my other blog post).
-The noodles were amazing, and so were the toppings.
+For dinner, we decided to try another cao lầu place because the one the day before was not very good.
+We went to Mì Quảng Ông Hai, a noodle shop on the edge of town.
+Victor ordered the cao lầu and I got the mì quảng (for more information on this dish, read my other blog post).
+I tried a bit of Victor’s noodles, and they were amazing.
+My dish was also super fresh and delicious.
+Success!

 The town was again rammed with people, but we found peace at a place right in the middle of the chaos: Reaching Out Teahouse.
 The teahouse is a social enterprise that supports people with disabilities, in particular those hard of hearing.
 This is supported by a rule that the waiters do not speak and only communicate via printed words.
 You’re allowed to speak as a customer, but you’re asked to speak softly so as not to disturb the peaceful ambiance of the place.
 It was truly a magical way to end the day.